shipshapecode/swach-website/content/docs/getting-started.md

+---
+title: Getting Started
+description: The documentation for Swach.
+---

 # Getting Started

 ### Swach is a robust color management tool for the modern age.
 It allows you to collect colors and organize them into palettes.